stimulus-use/stimulus-use/docs/use-hotkeys.md

 # useHotkeys

-Adds one new behavior to your Stimulus controller : `hotkeysmemo`
+Adds one new behavior to your Stimulus controller : `useHotkeys`

 This behavior can be used to register hotkeys using the [hotkeys-js](https://wangchujiang.com/hotkeys/) library.
 To use it, do the following: